Article

 Torn Meniscus

 The meniscus is a piece of cartilage that acts as a cushion between your thigh bone and shin bone.
 A torn meniscus can be caused by twisting your knee while bearing weight (Mayo Clinic).
-This injury is common among athletes but can happen to anyone, especially as one ages and the meniscus becomes more prone to tears.

 • Sharp pain along the knee joint line